opendatasoft/ods-documentation-explore-api/source/includes/v2/_dataset.md

 ## Field literal in dataset queries

-Some parameters, such as `select`, `where` or `group_by`, in the following entry points accept [field literal](#field-literal)
+Some parameters, such as `select`, `where` or `group_by`, in the following entry points accept [field literal](#field-literal).
-In catalog search, a field literal can either be a technical field or a field from dataset mapping.
+In dataset search, a field literal can either be a technical field or a field from dataset mapping.

 <div class=“clearfix”></div>
-### Record technical fields:
+### Dataset technical fields:

 ```shell
 # Sort records by their technical size